-- Have direct supervision of all practicum candidates for at least an average of 1 hour/week.
-This includes group supervision, and individual supervision as needed. - Be responsible for ensuring that the practicum site has a commitment to the practicum as a training experience. - Evaluate the Plan for Practicum Experiences (Appendix A) developed between the practicum site and PS to ensure it is consistent with BU SPP goals and objectives. - Provide at least one contact per semester with the FS. - Ensure that the PS's performance is consistent with current ethical and legal standards of the profession (American Psychological Association [APA], 2010; National Association of School Psychologists [NASP], 2010a, 2010b, 2011; Texas State Board of Examiners of Psychologists [TSBEP], 2015). - Provide documentation to the university and BU SPP when the PS has completed all requirements for a given practicum level.
-This includes: (a) determining the final grade for the practicum experience for university records and (b) storing a copy of the following documents for each PS: - o Plan for Practicum Experiences. - o Final Field Hour Log (baylor.box.com/BaylorSPFieldHoursLog). - o Final Field Activities Log (baylor.box.com/BaylorSPFieldActivitiesLog).

-o All evaluations for each PS and practicum site.
+- Provide administrative supervision of practicum students on a regular basis, as detailed in the class syllabus and determined by the setting and number of hours the student is engaged at their site.
+This could include group and individual supervision, as needed. - Be responsible for ensuring that the practicum site has a commitment to the practicum as a training experience. - Evaluate the Plan for Practicum Experiences (Appendix A) developed between the practicum site and PS to ensure it is consistent with BU SPP goals and objectives. - Provide at least one contact per semester with the FS. - Ensure that the PS's performance is consistent with current ethical and legal standards of the profession (American Psychological Association [APA], 2017; National Association of School Psychologists [NASP], 2018, 2020a, 2020b; Texas State Board of Examiners of Psychologists [TSBEP], 2024). - Provide documentation to the university and BU SPP when the PS has completed all requirements for a given practicum level.
+This includes: (a) determining the final grade for the practicum experience for university records and (b) obtaining a copy of the following documents for each PS: - o Plan for Practicum Experiences document - o Final field hour logs o All evaluations for each PS and practicum site.